Online Learning of Whittle Indices for Restless Bandits with Non-Stationary Transition Kernels: Introduction

-Even when the transition kernels are known, developing an optimal policy for RMABs is PSPACE-hard \cite{papadimitriou1994complexity} because of the combinatorial action space.
-The Whittle index policy \cite{whittle1988restless} achieves asymptotic optimality \cite{weber1990index, verloop2016asymptotically} for a special class of RMABs that satisfy the \textit{indexability} property.
-Most prior works in in this space focus on stationary transition kernels (either known \cite{NIPS2015_6d70cb65, Tripathi2019, shishertimely, le2008multi, meshram2018whittle} or unknown \cite{wang2023optimistic, borkar2018reinforcement}), leaving a large gap for studying RMABs with unknown and non-stationary transition kernels.
-In addition, it is common in many applications to have prior knowledge regarding the transition kernels for some parts of the state space.
-For example, consider a wireless scheduling problem which aims to maximize information freshness in selecting which users (arms) to schedule.
+Furthermore, while the transition kernels themselves are often unknown, in many real-world applications, prior knowledge regarding the \textit{sparsity} of these kernels may be available.
+For example, consider a wireless scheduling problem that aims to maximize information freshness by selecting which users (arms) to schedule.
 In this case, the state can be modeled using Age of Information (AoI) \cite{kaul2012real, YinUpdateInfocom} – a widely used metric for quantifying information freshness.
 Then, the AoI of an arm increases by one if the arm is not scheduled for transmission.
 Conversely, if the arm is scheduled, its AoI resets to one with the success probability of the transmission.
 Thus, the AoI will never increase by 2 or decrease to a value other than 1.
-Applying techniques from online and reinforcement learning naively would require attempting to learn the entire transition matrix, even though parts of it are known, leading to poor performance and inefficient regret guarantees.

-In this paper, we pose the following research question: \textbf{\textit{Can we develop a Whittle index-based online algorithm for RMABs with non-stationary transition kernels?}} To address this, we take prior domain knowledge for RMABs into account and provide online algorithms and regret guarantees that scale with the amount of uncertainty about the bandits.

-{\bf Contributions:} The main contributions of our paper can be summarized as follows: \begin{itemize}[topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item We model non-stationarity of RMABs by assuming an arbitrary upper-bound $\epsilon$ on the total variational divergence between transition kernels in two consecutive episodes.
-Based on this, we propose an online learning algorithm which predicts the Whittle index by using a sliding window and upper confidence bound approaches.
-The sliding window and the upper confidence bound are determined as functions of the parameter $\epsilon$.
-Moreover, our solution incorporates prior domain knowledge and structural information of the RMABs.
-In particular, our algorithm employs different window sizes and upper confidence bounds for the subset of state-action pairs with unknown yet stationary transition kernels compared to state-action pairs with non-stationary transition kernels.

-\item We rigorously characterize an upper bound on the dynamic regret of our algorithm.
-Our analysis demonstrates the impact of the parameter $\epsilon$ and the window size $w$ on the dynamic regret, allowing design of $w$ as a function of $\epsilon$.
-Given $\epsilon\leq 1/T^k$, our design ensures sub-linear dynamic regret $O(\sqrt{\mathrm{log}(T)}T^r)$ on the total number of episodes $T$ with $k>0$, $r=\max\{(3-k)/3, 1/2\}$, and $w=T^q$ with $q=\min\{2k/3,1\}$.
-In addition, our results provide tighter regret bounds for many applications where system designers possess some knowledge of the transition kernel structure beforehand and can be effectively to problems exhibiting stationary and non-stationary dynamics.
+Motivated by this example, we also consider the use of the sparsity information in the Whittle index-based online algorithm.